safych/clinic/README.md

 7) To stop the rails server
 * Ctrl+C

-If you managed to successfully launch the project locally, you can try to deploy it to the server.
+## If you managed to successfully launch the project locally, you can try to deploy it to the server.
-Before deploying, make sure that everything you need is on the server and that a user has been created in Postgres!!!
+### Before deploying, make sure that everything you need is on the server and that a user has been created in Postgres
 1) Enter the command
 * cap production deploy
 After the deployment, do not forget to create an .env file in the clinic folder!!!